bd21/exploding-room/README.md

 * Destroy rooms after x minutes
 * Persist messages and load old messages when joining a room
 * Automatic reconnecting when connection is lost
-* Support for switching to short polling when WS is not avaliable
+* Support for switching to short polling when WS are not avaliable